 Optimize Your Pinterest Board Titles and Descriptions

-Creating Pinteresting boards is a true art form.
+Creating popular Pin boards is a true art form.
 Approach this process as if your content was a magazine.
 Organize your boards in a visually appealing way that makes sense to your visitors, so they’re encouraged to wander a little bit longer.

-Anna Bennet of White Glove Media has a clear title board focused around social media marketing tips, using those key words in simple terms help her rank higher.
+Anna Bennet of White Glove Media has a clear board name focused around social media marketing tips, using keywords in simple terms to help her rank higher.
 When we look at her board description, she provides the value behind social media while infusing targeted keywords.

-Peg Fitzpatrick, Pinterest Expert and Social Media Pro, created a board around social media and divided her content into sections.
-This can be incredibly helpful for your audience as it makes it easy for them to find —think user experience.
-Her board title is clever, but she makes sure to use the keyword ‘social media’ first as that helps her rank for the term.
+Peg Fitzpatrick, Pinterest expert and social media pro, created a board around social media and divided her content into sections.
+This can be incredibly helpful for your audience as it makes it easy for them to find—think user experience.
+Her board name is clever, but she makes sure to use the keyword “social media” first as that helps her rank for the term.

-When it comes to descriptive Pins Jenna Kutcher, a photographer and podcaster, does an excellent job of providing descriptions with keywords.
-Her Rich Pin and description incorporate keywords that relate to her podcast and marketing secrets she was sharing.
+When it comes to descriptive Pins, Jenna Kutcher, a photographer and podcaster, does an excellent job of providing descriptions with keywords.
+Her rich Pin description incorporates keywords that relate to her podcast and marketing secrets she’s sharing.

 Pinterest can be a powerful ally to your brand recognition.
-Make sure to keep using your list of keywords and targeted hashtags and keep that list handy so that you can constantly refer to them as you Pin.
+Make sure to keep a list of keywords and targeted hashtags handy so you can constantly refer to them as you build your Pins.

 Targeted hashtags on Pins can also help you gain more views.
 You can include up to 20 hashtags per Pin but 3-5 targeted hashtags can be more effective.
-A hashtag like #ihadagoodday won’t perform well on Pinterest.
+A hashtag like #ihadagoodday won’t perform well on Pinterest, but a hashtag like #healthymealprep can be perfect for a relevant recipe Pin.
 Make sure you remain focused around your keywords and relate to what you actually post.

 Here are some quick steps to get you started:

-- Start with creating a business account or converting your personal account into a business account.
+- Start with creating a business account or add a business profile to an existing personal account.

 - Claim your website.

 - Enable Rich Pins.
 Rich Pins are a special type of organic format that pulls additional information from your website relating to your Pin.
-There are three types of Rich Pins you can have: product, article and recipe.
-Rich Pins are incredibly beneficial to have especially for product sales; if something changes on your website, the Rich Pin will update that information automatically.
+There are three types of Rich Pins you can have: product Pins, recipe Pins, and article Pins.
+Rich Pins are incredibly beneficial to have, especially for product sales.
+If something changes on your website, the Rich Pin will update that information automatically.